 Why is setting boundaries so essential to living a good life?

 At RMS, we have found that setting and living with boundaries requires hard work and personal investment.
-It is a life skill that many of our clients lack prior to their arrival.
-The good news is that by the time our clients graduate, they have come to know themselves, including their limits and their faults, and, more importantly, how to exercise healthy boundaries.
-RMS clients participate in daily community group sessions, where they dive deeply into the topic of boundaries and their application for successful living.
+It is a life skill that many of our students lack prior to their arrival.
+The good news is that by the time our students graduate, they have come to know themselves, including their limits and their faults, and, more importantly, how to exercise healthy boundaries.
+RMS students participate in daily community group sessions, where they dive deeply into the topic of boundaries and their application for successful living.

 Eliminating Unhealthy Relationships to Promote and Preserve Healing